mckinnondave/Quick-Trivia/README.md

 ## Quick Trivia

-### *APP CURRENTLY DOWN WHILE SERVER IS BEING CREATED*

 Feeling smart?
-Test yourself with some Quick Trivia!
-Check it out on [Heroku!](https://trivia-react-game.herokuapp.com/)
+Test yourself with some Quick Trivia by checking it out on [Netlify!](https://quick-trivia-game.netlify.app/)

 This app was created using React with the intention of improving my skills with the library.